desokan/naija-suburb/README.md

+# Project was created: 18-05-2023 @ 17:40.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).